Swader/soroban/README.md

 # SSTORE2 On-Chain Storage Cost Calculator

 A web-based calculator for comparing on-chain storage costs across different blockchains using the SSTORE2 pattern.
+Live deployment at https://swader.github.io/soroban/ but also works locally if you just download it.

 ## Features